 Are you going through a tough breakup?

 As much as it feels like the pain will never go away, just know that in time it will.
-Of course, that may not give you much consolation at the moment.

 Right now, it may feel like burrowing under a blanket and binge-watching a depressing series is all you can handle.
 But you’ll just be left feeling numb inside.